mui/material-ui/docs/src/pages/guides/testing/testing.md

 ## Userspace

 What about writing tests in userspace?
 The Material-UI styling infrastructure uses some helper functions built on top of [enzyme](https://github.com/airbnb/enzyme) to make the process easier, which we are exposing.
 You can take advantage of them if you so choose.
+We use almost exclusively full DOM rendering APIs.
+We encourage you to do the same especially if your components rely on custom themes.
+Tests using shallow rendering APIs become more brittle with the amount of provider components they require.

 ### Full DOM rendering